benfjackson/EuroJournal/Italia/Roma.md

 - Churches everywhere, All of them were crazily good. otw to see one, I ran into 3 of the craziest churches Id ever seen.
 Some of them were hidden inside ruins/in unassuming

+- The priest thought I was praying but I was just in silent meditative contemplation.
+Which is praying.

 - So much gold in all the churches (donated by the spanish post south america conquest)

 - Organ worth 2m asking for donations coz they can't afford repairs